 I also think that the new iOS 10 is going to be the key strategic advantage that Apple will benefit from over its competitors when it comes to selling this new iPhone in the coming months.

-There is however an inflection point where technical updates surrounding aspects such as camera features become discernable to only technophiles and engineers but not to the general public.
+There is however an inflection point where technical updates surrounding aspects such as camera features become discernible to only technophiles and engineers but not to the general public.
+So we are still looking for quite a few features that Apple missed in iPhone 7 models.

 We can only hope that the tenth anniversary of iPhones next year will motivate Apple to showcase a radical iPhone that will again be talked about for years.